 The goal here is to stand out as a professional while also shining a light on your personality.
 Make sure that your channel’s name, images, and titles clearly reflect what you are all about.

 We also compiled a list of videos to consider creating if you’re starting a YouTube channel.
 These topics intend to get your channel off to a good start while also allowing you to get your feet wet and practice your moves online.

 With billions of people watching now that YouTube’s presence is on most major streaming television outlets AND with 90% of people age 18-49 consuming this kind of content, breaking into this market as a means of growing your brand, and maybe even converting a client or sale is a smart idea if videos are in your makeup.
 Becoming a successful YouTuber is within your grasp is it’s in your nature to want to talk, share ideas, and speak to potential clients across the globe.

-Need help?
+Finding the perfect list of videos to either create or to highlight on your YouTube Channel is part of the creative process.
+If you’re unsure about which ones clients are most interested in, we can help.
 We have created successful channels for other counselors and healers, and we can do one for you.
 Reach out for a private consultation today.